Research translation core

-- building partnerships with federal, state and local government agencies to raise awareness of UNC SRP research and assist agencies in addressing their related research and community outreach needs;
+We build partnerships with federal, state and local government agencies to raise awareness of UNC SRP research and assist agencies in addressing their related research and community outreach needs.

-- advancing the practical contributions of our research through development of decision making tools, intellectual property protection, and an active partnership with the UNC Office of Technology Development;
+We advance the practical contributions of UNC SRP research through development of decision making tools, intellectual property protection, commercialization of research products and an active partnership with the UNC Office of Technology Development.

-- raising awareness among teachers, visitors to local science centers and other broad audiences of SRP research findings and general environmental health concepts related to hazardous chemical exposure.
+We raise awareness among teachers, visitors to local science centers and other broad audiences of SRP research findings and general environmental health concepts related to hazardous chemical exposure.
 We also involve SRP-funded student trainees in this work to increase their knowledge of research translation concepts.

 A Sticky Situation, collaboration with Morehead Planetarium and Science Center